gitrohitjain/flag-activity/README.md

 Model used for this task : https://docs.ultralytics.com/tasks/pose/

 For other configurations, such as defining the restricted area or setting the time thresholds for flagging alert, can be done in config.yaml file.

+To run the code, clone the repo, change to repo root directory and execute : python mapper.py